embassy-rs/ekv/README.md

 - Add a max chunk size, to reduce the RAM requirement in PageReader.
 - Allow writes within a transaction to be unsorted.
 - Allow reads within a write transaction.
 They should see the the not yet committed writes in the current transaction.
-- Allow iterating the records in the database.
 - Add optional encryption + authentication support (which disables CRCs)
 - Integrate with `embedded-storage`.